rbowsley/lamplighthelp/source/20-6-3_Viewing_invoices_already_created.markdown

-# 20.6.3    Viewing Invoices Already Created
+# 20.6.3 Charge Module: Viewing Invoices Already Created

 > You can see a list of all invoices that have been issued from the admin menu